holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(d) Checklist Items:** You must verify completion of any recurring actions that you perform for your Roles or as a Partner of the Organization.
 If requested, you must continue to share these verifications regularly, until you believe they are no longer useful.
 - **(e) Metrics:** You must share any metrics you collect in your Roles or as a Partner of the Organization.
 If requested, you must continue to share these metrics regularly, until you determine they are no longer useful.
 - **(f) Progress Updates:** You must share a summary of progress you've made in your Role or towards any of your Role's Projects since the last update you shared.
 If requested, you must continue to share these updates regularly, until you determine they are no longer useful.
+- **(g) Other Information:** You must share any other information that's relevant to your Roles and readily available to you.

 ### 2.2 Duty of Processing